marcomole00/sweng2-rp-mole/report.md

 domain     ^([a-z0-9]+(-[a-z0-9]+)*\.)+[a-z]{2,}$
 ipv4       ^([0-9]{1,3}\.){3}[0-9]{1,3}$
 ipv6       ^([0-9a-f]{1,4}:){7}([0-9a-f]){1,4}$
-url        [-a-zA-Z0-9@:%_\+.~#?&//=]{2,256}\.[a-z]{2,4}\b(\/[-a-zA-Z0-9@:%_\+.~#?&//=]*)?
+URL        [-a-zA-Z0-9@:%_\+.~#?&//=]{2,256}\.[a-z]{2,4}\b(\/[-a-zA-Z0-9@:%_\+.~#?&//=]*)?

 Table: Some examples of types and their corresponding regular expressions

-This approach is more flexible than the previous one, since it allows to define the type of the configuration option in a more precise way.
+This approach is more flexible than the previous one since it allows us to define the type of configuration option in a more precise way.
 However, it is also more complex, since it requires the definition of a regular expression for each type of configuration option.
-This could be a problem in the case of complex types, like the url type.
+This could be a problem in the case of complex types, like the URL type.
 In this case, the regular expression is very complex, and it is not easy to understand what it does.

 Some cases where this approach could be useful are enforcing password complexity, or enforcing the format of a path.